 - Raising awareness of all staff through effective communication and training

 - The referral of all disclosures to the appropriate agencies

 - Addressing concerns at the earliest possible stage using Early Help procedures

-- Working in partnership with the Local Safeguarding Children Board (LSCB)
+- Working in partnership with the Children’s Multi-Agency Resilience and Safeguarding Board (CMARS).

 Causes for Concern

 We have a duty of care to our students and are required to take any reasonable action to ensure their safety.
 If there are any causes for concern about a child’s safety, either in or out of school, these will be immediately recorded and reported to the Designated Safeguarding Officer, who will follow the school’s policy and procedure to determine the level of risk and involve external agencies where necessary.

 Demeter House School follows the recommendations set out in the Government document ‘Keeping Children Safe in Education’.
 Read the full document here.